jwinkler2083233/blackjack-backtest/README.md

 # blackjack-backtest
-This is a testing framework for blackjack systems.

 This is for entertainment purposes only.
 It shows a system I've developed for betting on blackjack.
 The results were initially really bad, with a 25% loss ratio.
 Over time, and with lots of small improvements, the latest revision has a positive profit ratio of about 1.3%.
 I tested it with several million hands per test.
 The house win ratio is about 52% now, but the profit ratio has steadily improved with changes to betting on splits and doubledowns.